jfnavarro/hla_pipeline/README.md

 - SQL_Epitopes.txt (all the epitotes for the differents exons in each variant including the reference and mutated sequences)

 **merge_resuls.py**
-- overlap_final.txt (all the AND and RNA variants/epitotes collapsed and filtered with useful information)
+- overlap_final.txt (all the DNA and/or RNA variants/epitotes collapsed and filtered with useful information)
-- overlap_final_discarded.txt (all the discarded AND and RNA variants/epitotes collapsed with useful information)
+- overlap_final_discarded.txt (all the discarded DNA and/or RNA variants/epitotes collapsed with useful information)

 **mhc_predict.py**
 - predictions_mut.csv (all the Mut prediction MHCs)